karinsim/Prosperity-by-IMC/README.md

 The IMC Prosperity3 challenge is a 15-day trading competition in a virtual market environment.
 Participants are tasked with building and optimising trading algorithms by backtesting their strategies on provided historical data.
 The challenge provides a simulated environment where participants can test and evaluate their models against others.

-There is also a manual trading component to the challenge, ...
-(A few words on this)
+There is also a manual trading component to the challenge, in which game theory and the intuitive anticipation of actions of a large set of equally informed players were crucial to success.

 ## The team and their contributions
-[**Karin Nakanishi**](https://www.linkedin.com/in/karin-nakanishi/): Developed the utility functions and the structure of `Trader` class during the Tutorial round; analysed trading signals and developed strategies for all assets except for the options (VOLCANIC_ROCK and VOLCANIC_ROCK_VOUCHERS); oversaw and merged the different strategies developed by team members for submission.
+[**Karin Nakanishi**](https://www.linkedin.com/in/karin-nakanishi/): Developed the utility functions and the structure of `Trader` class before the start of the competition; analysed trading signals and developed strategies for all assets except for options; oversaw and merged the different strategies developed by team members for submission.

-[**your name**](your link): your contribution (e.g. developed strategy for product X in round X, developed all manual strategies, developed options strategy...)
+**Yannick Kohler**: Implemented the algorithms used in the manual trading part; developed the options trading strategy by exploiting the deviation of the implied volatility from the historic curve.

+**Julian**: Optimized the options trading strategies by incorporating and analyzing implied volatility; actively involved in the manual trading challenges.

 Honourable mention: [**Jasper's backtester**](https://github.com/jmerle/imc-prosperity-3-backtester)